Philip Morris Tortures Animals

 They subjected rats and mice to cruel experiments in which they were forced to breath iQOS fumes for six hours a day, five days a week for months on end.
 The fumes were either pumped into the boxes where the animals were confined, or in ‘nose only’ tests, they were held immobile in a kind of funnel with their noses sticking out of the end to be exposed directly to the fumes.
-The reason for this refinement was to avoid messing up the experiment by the animals ingesting more of the poison in the fumes by licking their fur as they would do if the whole body was exposed.
-The animals were then then killed and their noses, throats and lungs examined to see how much damage had been inflicted.
+The reason for this refinement was to avoid messing up the experiment by the animals ingesting more of the poisons by licking their fur as they would do if the whole body was exposed.
+The animals were then then killed and their noses, throats, and lungs examined to see how much damage had been inflicted.
 Very little damage.
 Therefore iQOS is (relatively) safe for humans, they say.

 Apart from the fact that there is no scientific basis for assuming that what happens or doesn’t happen in experiments on rodents has any relevance for humans, these abhorrent tests are manifestly cruel, causing pain and distress to these animals.

 This research is reminiscent of the ‘smoking Beagles’ scandal in Britain in 1975 when an undercover investigation led to the exposure of experiments being done on Beagle dogs in a futile attempt to develop a ‘safer’ cigarette.
 The work was done by Imperial Chemical Industries (ICI).
 The dogs were restrained and forced to breath, by a face mask, the smoke from up to thirty cigarettes a day for as long as three years.
 The subsequent public outcry led to animal experiments for tobacco products being banned in Britain and Europe – but not in America.

 It’s not as if the experimenters were using animals in the hope of finding a cure for cancer.
 Their object was to find a new way, acceptable to the FDA, of keeping people hooked on nicotine so their profits will remain healthy to make up for the decline in cigarette sales.

 Text © Gabriel Symonds